WSU-kduncan/s24cicd-thornburyjac/Project5/README-CD.md

 ![workflowworkingmaybe](https://github.com/WSU-kduncan/s24cicd-thornburyjac/assets/111811243/5ef535da-d46e-4ad5-a0f8-47460f2b16ab)

-- Committed again to test, heres how it looks.
+- Committed again to test, it looks the same, need to tweak the workflow.